iron-io/functions/docs/function-file.md

 setup.
 These configuration options shall override application configuration during functions execution.

-`build` (optional) is an array of shell calls which are used to helping building the image.
-These calls are executed before `fn` calls `docker build` and `docker push`.
+`build` (optional) is an array of local shell calls which are used to help building the function.

 ## Hot containers